OpenDataDSL/documentation/docs/product/developer/odsl/Functions/Statistical Functions.md

 import Geomean from './all/geomean.md';
 import SimpleRegression from './all/simpleRegression.md'

+Functions that perform statistical analysis on data.

 Frameworks and implementations for basic Descriptive statistics, frequency distributions, bivariate regression, and t-, chi-square and ANOVA test statistics.
 All these functions utilise numeric precision and missing value settings

 ## geomean
 <Geomean  />